adamloec/pocketworlds-faq/README.md

 - User queries are embedded using the same model for consistency.
 - Vector similarity search finds relevant documentation.
 - Context is injected into the prompt for accurate responses.

+4. Last Message Context
+- Created a last exchange that gets updated for every new message.
+- This previous message pair gets injected into the context, incase a user has specific questions about a response from the system.

 # Key Modules